meenalgarg13/Web-Scraping/README.md

 For detailed usage instructions, refer to the respective code files (`Personal Information Extraction` and `email ids extraction`).
 The scripts are customizable and can be configured for specific extraction needs.

+## Purpose

+The extracted data serves as valuable insights for business analysis tasks during my internship.
+As a Business Analyst Intern, I utilize this information to meet specific client criteria and organizational requirements effectively.

 ## Contributing

 Contributions are welcome!
 Please feel free to create an issue or pull request for any suggestions or improvements.